vnraic/slapd/README.md

 Middleware used to overcome LDAP paged results, such as with OKTA LDAP, which returns only 200 records, unless paging.

-This work around was put in place because most applicanes that refer to LDAP dont support paged results, such as Palo Alto Firewalls.
+This work around was put in place because appliances that use LDAP dont support paged results, such as Palo Alto Firewalls.

 ## Installation